brain-sim/py-ant-maze/GUIDE.md

 # py-ant-maze: Comprehensive Guide

-This guide provides comprehensive information on using the `py-ant-maze` package for reinforcement learning environments with maze navigation tasks.
+This guide provides comprehensive information on using the `py-ant-maze` package for creating and managing maze environments.

 ## Table of Contents